Canyons of the Ancients National Monument, Colorado

 The ruins of Dominguez Pueblo at Canyons of the Ancients National Monument by Carol Highsmith.

 Dominguez Pueblo – Built by the Ancestral Pueblo people in the 1120s AD, this four-room structure was a typical family unit for about four to eight people.
 The low stone walls would have supported jacal walls made of poles, brush, and earth, with a roof of similar construction.
-This pueblo is an example of the common household style of the Northern San Juan Tradition: a row of small rooms facing a kiva or circular underground chamber.
+This pueblo exemplifies the everyday household style of the Northern San Juan Tradition: a row of small rooms facing a kiva, or a circular underground chamber.
 The kiva, no longer visible, was about 11 feet in diameter and probably had a roof with a ladder entrance.
-It may have served as a place for family members to sleep, eat, and/or retreat from bad weather.
+It may have served as a place for family members to sleep, eat, and/or seek shelter from adverse weather.
 It was not possible to stabilize the earthen walls of the kiva, so it was backfilled after excavation in the 1970s.
-Replacing the dirt is often the best way to preserve ancient structures.
+Replacing the soil is often the most effective way to preserve ancient structures.
 Traces of 18 similar household sites have been found on this hill surrounding the Dominguez Pueblo.
-Archaeologists learned through dating the tree-rings in wood from the site, that this home was built about 1123 AD — close to the same time as Escalante Pueblo, so this family probably had some connection with the larger, nearby village.
+Archaeologists determined, by dating the tree rings in wood from the site, that this home was built about 1123 AD—close to the same time as Escalante Pueblo, suggesting that this family probably had some connection with the larger, nearby village.

-Canyons of the Ancients also encompasses and surrounds three of the four separate sections of the Hovenweep National Monument, which is administered by the National Park Service.
+Canyons of the Ancients also encompasses and surrounds three of the four separate sections of the Hovenweep National Monument, which the National Park Service administers.

 Grand Kiva at the Canyon of the Ancients National Monument by Carol Highsmith.